lauracondon/pands-problem-sheet/README.md

 ____________________________________________________________________________________________________________________

  ### Week 6 - squareroot.py
- 28/02/2021 - Note: I would like to go back and add some code that will restart the program if the user enters a negative number, rather than just throw an error message and end it

  #### Task:
 1. Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.